aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-ietf-ccamp-wdm-tunnel.md

    module defines the whole path from a source transponder or node to the destination through a number of intermediate nodes in the flexi-grid network.

-   This document identifies the flexi-grid tunne components, parameters and their values, characterizes the features and the performances of the flexi-grid elements.
+   This document identifies the flexi-grid tunnel components, parameters and their values, characterizes the features and the performances of the flexi-grid elements.
 An application example is provided towards the end of the document to better understand